Joseph-Moretto/Using-Conversations-to-Audit-Privacy-Leakage-from-LLM-Agents--Data-and-Prompts/README.md

-# Using-Conversations-to-Audit-Privacy-Leakage-from-LLM-Agents--Data-and-Prompts
+# Overview

-This repository contains the data and prompts used in our paper "Using Conversations to Audit Privacy Leakage from LLM Agents"
+This repository contains data used in "Using Conversations to Audit Privacy Leakage from LLM Agents".

-Each foldr should contain readme with an explanation of the data.
-# TODO

-get rid of identifying information?
-Update the main readme with a better description

-Put descriptions in the folders readme on the data

-Especially outline the sources for the safety prompts
+Each folder contains README describing that data in that folder.